codelover4655/eng_frontend/README.md

 * Port must be 8000 because in frontend side it is linked with port 8000
 * Now Django server is running on local server
 * Now Run Celery Server which support Async Request Handling to Run celery Server
+* First install RabbitMQ on your loacl system to support as an messege Broker For Celery [Steps to install rabbitmq-https://www.rabbitmq.com/download.html]
 * Run `celery -A eng_backend worker --pool=solo -l info` From the root directory of App
 * After Both Servers Started running Backend starts giving Response to all Api Request.
 > ## Improvements